ab77/netflix-proxy/README.md

 3. Make sure you create the Linode in the right location, as there a few to pick from.
 4. SSH to your `Linode` and run the following command: `curl -sSL https://get.docker.com/ | sh && git clone https://github.com/ab77/netflix-proxy /opt/netflix-proxy && cd /opt/netflix-proxy && ./build.sh`
 5. Point your DNS at the `Linode` IP and watch `Netflix`, `Hulu` and/or `HBO Now` out of region.
+6. Turn off IPv6 on your network (or relevant devices).
-6. Binge.
+7. Binge.
 Not that there is anything wrong with that or raise a new [issue](https://github.com/ab77/netflix-proxy/issues/new) if something doesn't work quite right..

 ### DreamCompute by DreamHost
 The following is based on a standard Ubuntu image provided by `DreamHost`, but should work on any Linux distribution **without** Docker installed and running under **non-root** user (e.g. `Amazon Web Services`).